-Every Wednesday at 1215 during term time we meet for lunch in the Fraser Building.
-We provide a light lunch and there is plenty of time to talk to others who are here with their families.
+Every Wednesday during term time, we usually meet in the Fraser Building for a light lunch with plenty of time to talk to others who are here with their families.
 University staff also attend.
-It’s a very informal occasion and your children are welcome as well.
+It’s a very informal occasion and your spouse/partner and children are welcome as well.

 Trips around Scotland